-Sean is an experienced executive with a demonstrated history of working in the financial services and marketing sectors.
+Sean is an experienced executive with a demonstrated history of working in the financial services, cannabis, and marketing sectors.
 He is skilled in entrepreneurship, venture capital, public and private equity, foreign exchange, options and asset management.
-He is currently the Chief Strategy Officer of Plant-Based Investment Corporation ("PBIC"), a publicly traded investment corporation that offers unique global exposure to the emerging global cannabis and plant-based sector.
-PBIC's main objective is to provide shareholders long-term total return through its actively managed portfolio of securities, both public and private, operating in, or that derive a portion of their revenue or earnings from products or services related to the cannabis and plant-based industry.
-Mr. Conacher is 52 years old and intends to devote the time necessary to serve as a director of the Corporation.
+He has held senior executive and board roles in both public and private companies.
+Mr. Conacher is 53 years old and intends to devote the time necessary to serve as a director of the Corporation.